Stephanie Phillips recognized as HBA 2003 STAR

-“Stephanie truly personifies volunteerism and has been a role model to all HBA volunteers,” said WOTY co-chair Daria Blackwell, president, White Seahorse, Inc., and HBA president-elect.
-“She has provided invaluable insights along with countless hours through her role on the Board and as co-director of programs, which have helped the HBA continue to grow and meet the changing needs of our members.”
+“Stephanie truly personifies volunteerism and has been a role model to all HBA volunteers,” said Daria Blackwell, president, White Seahorse, Inc. “She has provided invaluable insights along with countless hours through her role on the board and as co-director of programs, which have helped the HBA continue to grow and meet the changing needs of our members.”

 Over the years, Stephanie has worked closely with her co-chair of programs to create interactive evening seminars that help HBA members hone their professional skills.
 She sees the evening seminars as opportunities to showcase the talents of women in pharma and to open doors to networking.

-Mary Cobb, CEO/president, Pace, Inc., a Lowe Healthcare Company, and immediate past president of the HBA, added that “Stephanie’s long-term commitment to the organization and its mission is evident in her dedication to making the HBA and its educational programs the best that they can be.
+Mary Cobb, CEO/president, Pace, Inc., a Lowe Healthcare Company and chair emeritus of the HBA, added that “Stephanie’s long-term commitment to the organization and its mission is evident in her dedication to making the HBA and its educational programs the best that they can be.
 We thank Stephanie for her leadership, for her insightful ideas, and for giving so graciously.”